 The very first fee that a new seller encounters is the $39.99 monthly subscription fee for Professional Sellers.
-Professional sellers are sellers who plan on retailing 40+ items per month.
-Individual sellers (those who plan on selling fewer than 40 items per month) are charged $0.99 per item in addition to referral fees and variable closing fees.
+Professional sellers are sellers who plan on retailing 40+ items per month and want access to advertising and other tools.

 Similar to the annual Amazon Prime fee for buyers, the subscription fee provides sellers a certain status and a specific view into the marketplace that they wouldn’t see otherwise.
 It also serves as the baseline, compulsory fee that is to be paid before all others.

-The referral fee varies by product category, but in all instances, it’s calculated by deducting the percentage from the total sales price, excluding any of the Amazon tax calculation service figures.
+The referral fee varies by product category, but in all instances, it’s calculated by deducting the percentage from the total sale price.
+This can include the price of the item as well as shipping and gift wrapping, but excluding any of the Amazon tax calculation service figures.

 - Software & Computer/Video Games